cph-js284/ufo1/README.md

 # What is this
 This is a handin for assingment1 UFO.
-Since the code in not the mainpoint of the assignment, it has not been wrapped in a docker container, dotent core 3.0 must be install on machine in order to run it.
+Since the code in not the mainpoint of the assignment, it has not been wrapped in a docker container, dotnet core 3.0 must be install on machine in order to run it.
 However the output is pasted below.

 # Worklog
 The file worklog.txt is where I have documented the work process.